-The California Education Code states the trustees may establish rules and regulations for the government and maintenance of the buildings and grounds of the California State University.
-Every person who violates or attempts to violate the rules and regulations is guilty of a misdemeanor (CEC 89031).
+The California Education Code states the trustees may establish rules and regulations for the government and maintenance of the buildings and grounds of the California State University (CEC 89031).

 San Diego State University has enacted “Regulations for Use of San Diego State University Buildings and Grounds.”
 The regulations described below are therefore subject to a citation should a campus community member be found in violation of that regulation.

 - 16.1 Bicycles may only be operated on streets and designated bike paths.
 In other locations, bicyclists shall walk their bicycles.

 - 16.2 Skateboards and scooters may only be operated on designated bike paths, Aztec Circle Drive, Hilltop Way, Scripps Terrace and Avenue of Arts.
 In other locations, skateboards must be walked.

 - 16.4 Electric or motorized bikes, skateboards, and scooters may not be operated on campus.